-Now dear Reader consider carefully: Later, after this conversation, at a time pe-determined before the foundations of the earth were laid, Christ died on the cross for the sins of the World.
+After this conversation at the well Christ died on the cross for the sins of the World.
 "And behold, the curtain of the temple was torn in two, from top to bottom."

 Notice the details: (1) Jesus died.
 (2) The enormous 45 to 60-foot high four inch thick curtain was torn.
-(3) The tear was from top to bottom clearly indicating the destruction was not of man but truly of God.
-This connection between the death of Jesus and the torn veil is not just about God's power.
-It witnesses to us who Jesus Christ is, what the cross accomplished, and the access we now now have to God through Jesus Christ.
+(3) The tear was from top to bottom clearly indicating it was of God, not man.
+This connection between the death of Jesus and the torn veil did happen by chance.
+It witnesses to us who Jesus Christ is, what the cross accomplished, and the access we now have to God, through Jesus Christ.
 Hebrews 8:1-2

 "For whatsoever things were written in the past were written for our learning, that we through patience and comfort of the scriptures might have hope."
 Romans 15:4

-THOSE WHO TRULY SEEK IT, WILL FIND IT.
+THOSE WHO TRULY SEEK WISDOM WILL FIND IT.